If you made any changes in Pure these will be visible here soon.

 Overview

-Neil Howlett conducts research in the areas of physical activity, behaviour change, and public health.
-Neil has expertise in behaviour change methodology including: designing, implementing, and evaluating interventions to help individuals, communities, and populations change a range of health behaviours; evidence synthesis such as systematic reviews and meta-analyses; broad knowledge of behaviour change theories; training a range of health professionals in behaviour change and communication skills; input into national guidance and strategy documents; pragmatic evaluations in public health.
-He has been principal investigator on Department of Health, Lottery, and Local Enterprise Partnership-funded grants with the charity HENRY, evaluating volunteer-delivered parenting programmes and developing a new teenage programme focused on physical activity and eating behaviours.
-Additionally, Neil co-led the design, implementation, and evaluation of the Sport England-funded Active Herts programme.
-Neil has been a successful lead or co-applicant on nearly £5 million of grants.
-A key current project is the NIHR-funded PHIRST grant.
-PHIRST is a responsive public health evaluation team working with a number of local authorities to evaluate their services.
-Neil is currently leading two PHIRST evaluations focusing on COVID-19/Vaccine champions and community participatory action research programmes in Southampton, and Green Health Partnerships in Scotland.
-Neil is also a Trustee for the Behavioural Science and Public Health Network charity.
+Neil Howlett has over 15 years of research experience in the areas of behaviour change and public health, with a particular interest in physical activity.
+Neil's expertise includes: designing, implementing, and evaluating interventions to help individuals, communities, and populations change a range of health behaviours; systematic reviews and meta-analyses; behaviour change theories; policy and research briefings; pragmatic evaluations of public health programmes.
+Neil has achieved circa £7.5m of grant funding including leading on Department of Health, Lottery, and Local Enterprise Partnership-funded grants with the charity HENRY and co-leading the design and evaluation of the Active Herts programme.
+A key current grant is the NIHR-funded PHIRST Connect Team, with leadership of two PHIRST evaluations focusing on community champions and researchers during COVID-19 in Southampton, and Green Health Prescriptions in Scotland.
+Neil is also currently working with the UCL hub of the NIHR-funded Policy Research Unit in Behavioural and Social Sciences and is a former Treasurer and Trustee of the Behavioural Science and Public Health Network.

 Fingerprint